aliasfoxkde/assistant_agent_plugin/docs/TASKS.md

 Infrastructure
 - [ ] Deploy to Cloudflare (to share demo)
+- [ ] Move around tasks and cleanup

 Improvements:
 - [ ] Change messages sent to be Session Count, and keep track of the number of voice/chat instances are started.